nomic-io/nomic/README.md

 First, find your address by running `nomic balance` (for now this must be run on the same machine as your active full node).

-Ask the Nomic team for some coins in the Discord and include your address.

-Once you have received coins, you can declare your node as a validator and delegate to yourself with:
+You can declare your node as a validator and delegate to yourself with:

 ```
 nomic declare \